DillonSteyl/SCIE1000/Week 2/input_function.md

 This line of code contains four important parts: `variable`, `float`, `input`, and `message`.
 First, `input` tells Python to display the `message` to the user - essentially whatever is written between the quotation marks, like a print statement.
 The user will enter something into the box or line provided, and press enter.
 Then, `float` tells Python that this input should be a number.
 And finally, the number is stored using the `variable` name provided.

-That can be a bit confusing at first.
+That can be a bit confusing at first, but it's actually super easy to use.
 Let's take a look at a simple example:

 ```python